 The radiant and barion cuts.
 Perfected around in the 1970’s, these create vibrant and fiery diamonds, ideal as a center-stone surrounded by smaller diamonds.

 The baguette cut.
 Named for the French word baguette, which means “long rod,” this cut became popular during the 1920′s.
 The 1920’s was an era when the Art Deco movement encouraged geometric shape and symmetrical flow.
 This baguette cut is more generally used for smaller side stones.
 Baguettes are often times measured by dimensional size rather than carat weight.

 Developed in 1902 and named after its creator, Joseph Asscher.
 Not surprisingly a popular cut for Art Deco jewelry.
 It is similar to the emerald cut.
 The Asscher cut differs in that its facets are larger and it tends to be square rather than rectangular.
 Modifications to the Asscher cut were made in 2002.
 This made them become popular again.

 The heart shape diamond can be a beautiful symbol of love and romance.
 A skilled cutter creates the heart shape, always keeping an eye on the heart’s balance and symmetry.
 This shape is ideal as a pendant and is very popular around Valentine’s Day.

 Trilliant Shaped Diamond

 Last, and by no means least, triangular shaped diamonds first made their appearance in the 1500’s.
 Brilliant cut versions of this shape gained popularity in the 1960’s with the appearance of a variation called Trillion.
 In 1978 an additional variation called the Trilliant came on the market.
-It was developed as a triangular version of the square-shaped radiant diamond and is sometimes considered an adventurous and provocative diamond choice.
+Developed as a triangular version of the square-shaped radiant diamond.
+Many considered it an adventurous and provocative diamond choice.